vitalg93/Go-REST/README.md

 `x`, `y` - the integer ordinal numbers of the fibonacci sequence

 ## Output
-The output should list all the numbers, the Fibonacci sequences with ordinal numbers from `x` to `y`.
+The output should list all the numbers, the Fibonacci sequences with ordinal numbers from `x` to `y`
 `{"x":X_NUM,"y":Y_NUM,"answer":[*The slice of Fibonacci sequence*]}`

 ## Limitations